 The Adviser has contractually agreed to waive certain amounts of the management fee for the OCIO ETF and Piton Intermediate Fixed Income ETF when the OCIO ETF or Piton Intermediate Fixed Income ETF invests in the Ultra-Short Maturity ETF, for which the Adviser also serves as the investment adviser.
-With respect to assets of the OCIO ETF or Piton Intermediate Fixed Income ETF invested in the Ultra-Short Maturity ETF, the Adviser will waive the OCIO ETF's or Piton Intermediate Fixed Income ETF invested in the Ultra-Short Maturity ETF, the Adviser will waive the OCIO ETF's or Piton Intermediate Fixed Income ETF invested in the Ultra-Short Maturity ETF, the Adviser will waive the OCIO ETF's or Piton Intermediate Fixed Income ETF invested in the Ultra-Short Maturity ETF, the Adviser will waive the OCIO ETF's or Piton Intermediate Fixed Income ETF invested in the Ultra-Short Maturity ETF, the Adviser will waive the OCIO ETF's or Piton Intermediate Fixed Income ETF invested in the Ultra-Short Maturity ETF, the Adviser will waive the OCIO ETF's or Piton Intermediate Fixed Income ETF invested in the Ultra-Short Maturity ETF, the Adviser will waive the OCIO ETF's or Piton Intermediate Fixed Income ETF invested in the Ultra-Short Maturity ETF, the Adviser will waive the OCIO ETF's or Piton Intermediate Fixed Income ETF invested in the Ultra-Short Maturity ETF, the Adviser will waive the OCIO ETF's or Piton Intermediate Fixed Income ETF invested in the Ultra-Short Maturity ETF, the Adviser will waive the OCIO ETF's or Piton Intermediate Fixed Income ETF's or Piton Intermediate Fix
+With respect to assets of the OCIO ETF or Piton Intermediate Fixed Income ETF invested in the Ultra-Short Maturity ETF, the Adviser will waive the OCIO ETF's or Piton Intermediate Fixed Income ETF's management fee in an amount equal to the management fee of the Ultra-Short Maturity ETF, at least through September 30, 2025.
+This arrangement may only be changed or eliminated by the Board upon 60 days' written notice to the Adviser.

-Intermediate Fixed Income ETF's management fee in an amount equal to the management fee of the Ultra-Short Maturity ETF, at least through September 30, 2024.
-This arrangement may only be changed or eliminated by the OCIO ETF's and Piton Intermediate Fixed Income ETF's Board of Trustees upon 60 days' written notice to the Adviser.
+For the fiscal year ended May 31, 2024, the Adviser received management fees, net of any waivers, equal to 0.54% of the OCIO ETF's average net assets, 0.20% of the Ultra-Short Maturity ETF's average net assets, and 0.45% of the Piton Intermediate Fixed Income ETF's average net assets.

-For the fiscal year ended May 31, 2023, the Adviser received management fees, net of any waivers, equal to 0.54% of the OCIO ETF's average net assets, 0.20% of the Ultra-Short Maturity ETF's average net assets, and 0.45% of the Piton Intermediate Fixed Income ETF's average net assets.
+Under the Investment Advisory Agreement, the Adviser has agreed to pay all expenses incurred by the Funds except for interest charges on any borrowings, dividends and other expenses on securities sold short, taxes, brokerage commissions and other expenses incurred in placing orders for the purchase and sale of securities and other investment instruments, acquired fund fees and expenses, accrued deferred tax liability, extraordinary expenses, distribution fees and expenses paid by the

-Under the Investment Advisory Agreement, the Adviser has agreed to pay all expenses incurred by the Funds except for interest charges on any borrowings, dividends and other expenses on securities sold short, taxes, brokerage commissions and other expenses incurred in placing orders for the purchase and sale of securities and other investment instruments, acquired fund fees and expenses, accrued deferred tax liability, extraordinary expenses, distribution fees and expenses paid by the Funds under any distribution plan adopted pursuant to Rule 12b-1 under the 1940 Act, and the unified management fee payable to the Adviser.
+Funds under any distribution plan adopted pursuant to Rule 12b-1 under the 1940 Act, and the unified management fee payable to the Adviser.

-The basis for the Board's approval of the Investment Advisory Agreement for each Fund is available in the Funds' Annual Report to Shareholders dated May 31, 2023.
+A discussion regarding the basis for the Board's approval of the Investment Advisory Agreement for each Fund is available in the Funds' Core Financial Statements dated May 31, 2024, which were filed as part of the Funds' most recent Form N-CSR.